 How to keep moving through the immobilizing crisis?

-Current situation with the coronavirus has laid a curtain of uncertainty in front of us all.
+The situation with the coronavirus has laid a curtain of uncertainty in front of us all.
 Companies need to rely on their leadership and ability to navigate through the darkness to find the light at the end of the tunnel.

 We challenge you to think: What are the possible scenarios ahead of you?
 How do they affect your company?
 Only with careful scenario planning are we able to take the challenges head on and succeed.